 A perforated eardrum, known medically as a tympanic membrane rupture, is a hole or tear in the membrane that separates the outer ear from the middle ear.

 Some patients are completely oblivious to an eardrum perforation, while others feel a sharp pain.
-Many ruptured eardrums heal on their own, though in some cases ear infections and hearing loss may result.
+Many ruptured eardrums heal on their own, though in some rare cases ear infections and hearing loss may result.

 Common Causes of Eardrum Perforation